 The Scheme classifies its investments based on its business model for managing those financial instruments and their contractual cash flow characteristics.
 The Scheme's investment portfolio is managed and its performance is evaluated on a fair value basis in accordance with the Scheme's documented investment strategy.
 The Scheme's policy is to evaluate the information about its investments on a fair value basis together with other related financial information.

-Derivatives, equity securities and unlisted unit trusts are classified as financial assets at fair value through profit or loss.
+Derivatives and equity securities are classified as financial assets at fair value through profit or loss.